learn-co-students/npm-lab-houston-web-071618/README.md

 Let's recap what we just did:
 1. Initialized our npm project using `npm init`, which created `package.lock`
 2. Installed a testing framework, `learn-browser`, with `npm install learn-browser`
-3. Edited the default `npm test` script to run our testing suite when called
+3. Edited the default `npm test` script to run our testing suite when called.

 ## Add a Second Package